ArthurClemens/polythene/app/docs/polythene.md

 ## Background

-Polythene borrows a great deal from [Polymer](http://polymer.github.io) (CSS styles, component names), but instead of using Web Components, it is built on top of [Mithril](http://lhorie.github.io/mithril).
+Polythene borrows a great deal from [Polymer](http://polymer.github.io) (CSS styles, component names), but instead of using Web Components, it is built with [Mithril](http://lhorie.github.io/mithril).

 Mithril is a small and fast MVC framework that encourages a clean app architecture.
 In Mithril pretty much everything is a function.
 Templates are functions that return objects, so they can be passed around, composed, mixed, have lazy rendering, etcetera.